St Bartholomew, Leeds

 The journey

 An early problem concerned access to the neighbouring Scout Hut along a track that bordered the site.
-However, after several conversations the dispute was solved and subsequently Ashfield Group supported the Scouts practically by contributing to their energy bills for a 12-month period.
+However, after several conversations the dispute was resolved and subsequently Ashfield Group supported the Scouts practically by contributing to their energy bills for a 12-month period.
 The Scouts also made three hedgehog shelters, which were placed around the site.

 Construction progressed well to deliver 20 two-bedroom houses, 6 three-bedroom homes and 2 two-bedroom flats, one of which is fully wheelchair adapted.
 Of the 28 properties, 22 are for social rent tenants, and 6 for shared ownership.